This is Culinary Arts

 Prior to joining the North Tech team, Ms. Janiece Love owned her own catering business, “Catering With Love”.
 Ms. Love began working for Special School District in 1991 as a teacher's assistant and was hired as the culinary arts Instructor in 2011.

 Send an Email

-Mr. Toby Starns began his hospitality journey as a dishwasher at the age of 15 in a little mom and pop Greek diner.
-Mr. Starns continued to work in the industry until he graduated high school and joined the Air Force.
-After completing his enlistment, he came back to industry where he continued his education along with learning different aspects of the business and soon found myself with opportunities in both, front and back of the house management.
+Mr. Toby Starns began his hospitality journey as a dishwasher at 15 in a little mom-and-pop Greek diner.
+Mr. Starns continued to work in the industry until he graduated from high school and joined the Air Force.
+After completing his enlistment, he continued his education and worked in the culinary field, learning different aspects of the business.
+He soon found himself with opportunities in both front and back-of-house management.
 Mr. Starns joined the North Tech team in 2010 with over 18 years of hospitality experience.